IVC Paris blog – Day 5

 As much as we would have loved to stay and shout for encores, as soon as the applause swelled up, we had to run off to catch our appointment at Paris’ splendid new concert hall (opened in 2015), the Philharmonie de Paris, where Tim Ridout and Lorenza Borrani were playing their hearts out in Mozart’s Sinfonia Concertante.
 What a joy to hear Ridout, and Borrani was certainly a good match and a pleasant new discovery for me.
 Oddly enough, this exquisite concert was not part of the official IVC programme, although I think it may originally have been intended as such.
 The original announcement of the congress also alluded to hosting events at the Philharmonie, but in the end it seems this one fell off the wagon.

-Once again we continued our cherry-picking tour through the musical landscape of Paris this evening, leaving the Philharmonie behind as soon as Ridout had left the stage.
-We rushed back to CNSAD to catch whatever might be left of IVC featured artist Tatjana Masurenko‘s recital.
-We were in luck, because the start of her recital had been delayed, so we arrived just before the intermission, which was around 21:45h.
+Continuing our cherry-picking tour through the musical landscape of Paris this evening, we left the Philharmonie behind as soon as Ridout had left the stage, rushing back to CNSAD to catch whatever might be left of IVC featured artist Tatjana Masurenko‘s recital.
+We were in luck, because her recital had been delayed, so we arrived just before the intermission, which was around 21:45h.
 And it became clear immediately how she set and owned the stage.
 It starts with her appearance, the fiery red hair and the cape.
 The chocolate textured viola sound with a red hot core.

 Disclaimer #1: Any opinion expressed here is the author’s own, not that of the DVS.